 Status and Distribution

-Only a single record of an adult is known in the British Isles, from the Scottish Highlands on 5th June 2001.
-Searches in appropriate habitat and containing potential foodplants have failed to locate the moth or its larvae.
+A single record only, of an adult, is known in the British Isles, from the Scottish Highlands on 5th June 2001.
+Searches in appropriate habitat and containing potential foodplants have failed to relocate the moth or its larva.

 Bradley & Fletcher no: